JayantiMj/CodSoft/README.md

 ## 🚀 About Me
 I'm a Senior Student currently in 3rd Final prusing Computer Application.
 I'm From India.
-I am a Ui/Ux Designer passionate about creating user-friendly interfaces.Aas a fresher in Ui/Ux Designer.I've managed alll the task by myself.
+I am a Ui/Ux Designer passionate about creating user-friendly interfaces.As a fresher in Ui/Ux Designer.
+I've managed all the task by myself.
 I belive in creativity and continuous learning .
-I'm Self taugh Ui/Ux designer.
+I'm Self-taugh Ui/Ux designer.

 ## 🛠 Skills
 HTML, CSS, Figma